-3.3 First stage parameter estimates
+C. First stage parameter estimates

 The structural model is based upon a total of 395 parameters.
-3 of these describe interest rates on liquid net worth; 13 parameters describe the evolution of household demographics (relationship status and dependant children); 101 parameters describe age specific probabilities of mortality; 50 parameters describe the earnings processes for singles and couples; 210 parameters describe the tax and benefits system; 13 parameters describe the nature of personal pensions; and 5 parameters describe household preferences.
+Of these, 3 describe interest rates on liquid net worth; 13 parameters describe the evolution of household demographics (relationship status and dependent children); 101 parameters describe age specific probabilities of mortality; 50 parameters describe the earnings processes for singles and couples; 210 parameters describe the tax and benefits system; 13 parameters describe the nature of personal pensions; and 5 parameters describe household preferences.
 All but the five preference parameters were estimated exogenous of the structural model.